ysjaya/aiubot/replit.md

 - **Enhanced GitHub Commit Workflow**: Only `LATEST` status files can be committed, with improved token fallback and pre-commit validation.
 - **Code Validator**: Detects incomplete functions, truncation markers, checks file structure, and validates minimum code length.
 - **GitHub Import**: Replaced file upload with GitHub repository import, supporting multiple files from any branch.
-- **Auto-Create Workflow**: Automatic project and conversation creation for streamlined onboarding.
+- **AI Auto-Naming**: Conversations are automatically named by AI based on the first message topic for better organization.
+- **Conversation-Only Model**: Removed project hierarchy - conversations are now standalone entities with direct file and chat associations.
-- **Deployment Configuration**: Autoscale deployment, build step for frontend, and `uvicorn` serving FastAPI with built React frontend.
+- **Deployment Configuration**: Autoscale deployment, build step for frontend, and `uvicorn` serving FastAPI with built React frontend on port 5000.

 ## External Dependencies